 Educational Reimbursement Rate

-The Minnesota Department of Education has established the following nonpublic pupil aids reimbursement rate for the 2019-20 school year:
+The Minnesota Department of Education (MDE) has established the following nonpublic pupil aids reimbursement rate for the 2020-21 school year:

-$85.09 per eligible pupil for textbooks, standardized tests and individual instructional materials on a loan basis.
+- $85.59 per eligible pupil for textbooks, standardized tests and individual instructional materials on a loan basis.
 These funds may now be used for ACT testing.
-Click here to view eligible expenses as defined by the MN Department of Education: Education Materials Eligible for Acquisition.
+Click here to view eligible expenses as defined by MDE Education Materials Eligible for Acquisition.

 If you choose to participate and in order to be eligible for reimbursement, you are required to complete and return the Student Report for Aids to Nonpublic Students form by October 1.
-All receipts submitted for reimbursement must be received by April 1 and dated during this fiscal year which began July 1, 2019.
+All receipts submitted for reimbursement must be received by April 15 and dated during this fiscal year which began July 1, 2020.
+Requests submitted after April 15 will NOT be reimbursed.
 All materials for which reimbursement is received is property of St. Francis Area Schools.
 Appendices A and B (from MDE’s Education Aids for Nonpublic School Students document) outline the educational materials that are eligible for reimbursement through this program.

 State and federal laws require every school district provide special education and related services to students, public and private, who are eligible under the guidelines of the state.
 In Minnesota, homeschools are considered “nonpublic” schools.